A Factorized Low-Rank RNN Framework for Uncovering Independent Neural Latent Dynamics and Connectivity: Experiments

 The training procedures are similar to the synthetic experiments (see our code for details).
 After training, we attempt to align the learned latent groups to $x$-coordinates (horizontal) and $y$-coordinates (vertical) of the monkey's hand movement trajectories (the true trajectories in Fig.~\ref{fig:monkey}(a)).

 \paragraph{Results.} For $K=2$, lrRNN and LINT perform poorly in aligning to the $x$ and $y$ movement separately (Fig.~\ref{fig:monkey}).
-With disentanglement, DisRNN improves the alignment score from about 0.5 to 0.65.
+FacRNN improves the alignment score from about 0.5 to 0.65.
 However, the trajectories remain visually poor, suggesting that rank-1 latent dynamics are not expressive enough to capture the M1 neural activities responsible for the reaching task.

-With more components $K=4$ in a larger latent space, lrRNN and LINT achieve improved alignment, but still lack any form of latent disentanglement.
+With more components $K=4$ in a larger latent space, lrRNN and LINT achieve improved alignment, but still lack any form of latent factorization.
 Although SMC is a more advanced method than LINT due to its sophisticated inference approach, their reported gains in the original paper relied on using direction labels.
 In our setting, where such labels are not provided, the sophisticated inference alone makes SMC perform even worse than LINT.
-In contrast, DisRNN with two rank-2 latent groups achieves an alignment $R^2$ score of about 0.8.
+In contrast, FacRNN with two rank-2 latent groups achieves an alignment $R^2$ score of about 0.8.
 The trajectories to all eight directions are significantly better separated than all other configurations.
-We also tried DisRNN with 4 rank-1 groups.
-Due to its rigid full disentanglement assumption, it fails to group components meaningfully into $x$ and $y$-aligned latent subspaces, resulting in a lower alignment score.
+We also tried FacRNN with 4 rank-1 groups.
+Due to its rigid full independence assumption, it fails to group components meaningfully into $x$ and $y$-aligned latent subspaces, resulting in a lower alignment score.
 These results indicate that higher-than-rank-1 is important to model the dynamics of the $x$ or $y$ coordinates effectively.